 - 3 oz (80 g) fresh green herbs

-- milk and broth topour over the rolls, maybe 1-1 1/2 cups together
+- milk and broth to pour over the white bread rolls, maybe 1-1 and ½ cups

 - butter and breadcrumbs to grease the pan